andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

 so that a developer only needs to provide the code for the functions executed for an intent.

-The MQTT-messages of *Hermes* and the *Dialogue Manager* are wrapped, but additional interfaces to *Hermes* are provided to enable direct dialogues without using callbacks.
+The MQTT-messages of *Hermes* and the *Dialogue Manager* are wrapped, and additional interfaces to *Hermes* are provided to enable direct dialogues without using callbacks.

-In addion background information, such as current session-ID or current site-ID are mostly handled in the background and not exposed to a skill developer.
+In addion background information, such as current session-ID or current site-ID, are handled in the background and not exposed to a skill developer.

 Additional utilities are provided to
-- read values from intent slots
+- read values from intent slots,
-- read values from `config.ini`
+- read values from `config.ini`,
-- write apps for more then one language
+- write apps for more then one language,
-- get an answer form the NLU back as function value in the control flow of a function
+- get an answer form the NLU back as function value in the control flow of a function,
-- use a global intent for switching a device on or off
+- use a global intent for switching a device on or off,
-- let Snips ask a question and get "yes" or "no" back as boolean value
+- let Snips ask a question and get "yes" or "no" back as boolean value,
-- let Snips continue a conversation without the need to utter the hotword again.
+- let Snips continue a conversation without the need to utter the, hotword again,
+- execute actions of other skills by submitting system triggers.

 ### Common intent for on/off